-The Religious Services Department provide pastoral care and religious accommodation to individual and group religious beliefs and practices in accordance with the law, Federal regulations and BOP policy.
-The Chaplains offer religious worship, education, counseling, spiritual direction, support and crisis intervention to meet the diverse religious needs of inmates.
-BOP Chaplains also oversee the religious diet program, ceremonial religious meals and religious holiday observances.
-All Chaplaincy Services' programming is directed to promote BOP reentry goals.
-The Life Connections and Threshold programs highlight our faith-based reentry priorities.
+The Religious Services Department accommodate the free exercise of religion by providing pastoral care to inmates and facilitate the opportunity to pursue individual religious beliefs and practices in accordance with the law, Federal regulations and Bureau of Prisons policy.
+Chaplains provide religious worship, education, counseling, spiritual direction, support and crisis intervention to accommodate the diverse religious needs of inmates.
+In addition, Religious Services oversee the religious diet program, religious ceremonial /commemorative meals and religious holiday observances.
+All Chaplaincy Services' programming is directed to promote Bureau of Prisons reentry goals.
+The Life Connections and Threshold program highlight our faith-based reentry priorities.